CCS Rates 2026–27: Confirmed Rates from 6 July 2026

 Will my CCS increase in 2026-27?

-The subsidy caps and income thresholds are expected to rise modestly with CPI.
-Whether your out-of-pocket cost goes up or down depends on whether your centre raises fees and whether your income changes.
+The subsidy caps and income thresholds have risen modestly with indexation.
+Whether your out-of-pocket cost goes up or down also depends on whether your centre raises fees and whether your income changes.

 Can I use the calculator for 2026–27?